krasimir/fabrico/README.md

 ### Usage

-Let's say that you have the following structure:

-    site
-      └ libs
-        └ something
-      └ assets
-        └ css
-        └ js
-      └ controllers
-      └ views
-      └ fabrico
-        └ fabrico.php

 Create a json file, which will store the information about your modules.
 It should contain something like that:

     [